top of page

 Before playing the clip, what bread is being advertised here?

 Between 1968-71 the Government trialled leaving the clocks as they were, that is not put them back, and the mornings were so dark children had to be issued high vis armbands.
 Why did they do this?
+Does anyone remember walking to school in the dark?

 (Refreshments suggestion)